Top 10 Vulnerability Management Metrics for Effective Reporting

 Each of these KPIs for vulnerability management plays a strategic role:

-- SLA tracking: Metrics like MTTR, MTTD and % of vulnerabilities remediated help enforce internal security agreements and regulatory obligations.
+- Vulnerability management SLA tracking: Metrics such as MTTR, MTTD and the percentage of vulnerabilities remediated help enforce internal security agreements and regulatory obligations.

 - Resource prioritization: Risk-based metrics like asset contribution and exposure scores ensure remediation efforts align with business risk.